AlexGarrity/agPixel/README.md

 ## Future Additions
+*I think at this point I definitely need to separate the Pixel and Vector Extension components of this project because it's getting difficult to maintain them both as one project.
+Separating them would allow for me to clean up the maths API, and force me to refactor some of the pixel code to take advantage of more efficient functions.*

 I'd like to be able to divide `BYTE` values more efficiently in the case of packed maths, but processors simply don't have the instructions to do this using intrinsics (or, at least, they're not exposed [probably because it's useless]).

 I'm half tempted to implement AVX-512 because I've found a server I can use to test it, but I think it's likely a waste of time since nobody using AVX-512 seriously is going to use this library...